By: Marilyn L. Davis

 Fearful Situations Create Emotional Reasoning

-You are anxious about a test; you begin to magnify the anxiety with statements about how little you know about the subject; you start thinking that you are the dumbest one in the class, and your stress just soars through the roof.
+You are anxious about a test; you begin to magnify the anxiety with statements about how little you know about the subject.
+Then you start thinking that you are the dumbest in the class, and your stress soars through the roof.

 Regroup – do you know the material?
 Let someone ask you questions, and as you answer him or her correctly, you may feel your anxiety lessen.